AxelMorel/ProjetAIT/README.md

 # ProjetAIT

-# wellcome to my first project
+# welcome to my first project

 *this project is a test*